zmzhoi/cra/packages/eslint-config-react-app/README.md

-# @zmzhoi/eslint-config-react
+# @zmzhoi/eslint-config-react-app

-> This package is a eslint sharable config for `React` project.
+> Eslint sharable config for react project.

-`eslint@8` is required as a peer.
+- `eslint@8` is required as a peer.

 ## Usage

 Installation:

 ```
-  npm install -D @zmzhoi/eslint-config-react
+  npm install -D @zmzhoi/eslint-config-react-app
 ```

 Then create `.eslintrc.js` file with following contents in the root folder of your project: